julien-muke/cicd_pipeline_with_github_and_aws_codepipeline/README.md

 ![Create-new-pipeline-CodePipeline-us-east-1 (2)](https://github.com/julien-muke/aws_codedeploy_using_github/assets/110755734/84fbcd48-37d2-4235-9e43-ab81714c2892)

-7. Next, lets' Add the source stage, if it's your first time to add a source stage with a third-party provider such as GitHub, there are few connections you need to make first.
+7. Next, lets' Add the source stage, if it's your first time to add a source stage with a third-party provider such as GitHub, there are few configurations you need to make first.

 NOTE: To add a source action for your GitHub or GitHub Enterprise Cloud repository in CodePipeline, Use the CodePipeline console Create pipeline wizard or Edit action page to choose the GitHub (Version 2) provider option.
 See Create a connection to GitHub Enterprise Server (console) to add the action.
 The console helps you create a connections resource.